sklassen/couchapp-erlang-example/README.md

 The Makefile creates a database and populates it with several hundered (largish) documents.

-There are two design documents, idx_javascript and idx_erlang.
+There are two design documents, javascript and erlang.
 Both generate the same views.

 The Makefile also has several examples.